RailsNft/OCR-Facture-API/RAPIDAPI_API_DETAILS.md

 ## Quick Start

-1. Subscribe to a plan (Free plan: 100 requests/month)
+1. Subscribe to a plan (Basic plan: 100 requests/month)
 2. Get your API key
 3. Upload an invoice image or PDF
 4. Receive structured JSON data instantly